madfuss/GettingAndCleaningData/README.md

 Data was captured using the smartphones' embedded accelerometer and gyroscope.
 The obtained dataset has been randomly partitioned into two sets, where 70% of the volunteers was selected for generating the training data and 30% the test data.

-Upon executing the main R script of this project 'run_analysis.R' the dataset files will be downloaded and extracted, if already not done, to the current working directory.
+Upon executing the main R script of this project `run_analysis.R` the dataset files will be downloaded and extracted to the directory `UCI HAR Dataset` , if already not done, in the current working directory.
 A copy of the dataset can also be directly downloaded by clicking [here](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip).

-The dataset, when extracted, will contain the following raw files used as input data to construct a 'tidy dataset':
+The dataset, when extracted, will contain the following raw files used as input data to construct a `tidy dataset`:

 * `README.txt:` Refer to this file for full details on the content of each file
 * `features_info.txt:` Shows information about the variables used on the feature vector.